How to Raise your own Meat Chickens

-If you’re like me, you’re totally put off by the chicken you see in the grocery store.
-Hard to understand advertising, cuts that see to be too large for a chicken, and what exactly is all that water from in the little foam tray?
-If you’ve had all these thoughts and you’re willing to get up close and personal with the harvesting process, growing meat birds is for you.
+If you’ve had all these thoughts and are willing to get up close and personal with the harvesting process, growing meat birds is for you.

 Choosing a Breed

-You have quite a few breeds to choose from when growing chickens for meat.
-Red Rangers, for example, grow slower and smaller but the flavor is absolutely mouth watering.
-They are also preferable for a free range situation.
+When growing chickens for meat, you have quite a few breeds to choose from.
+Red Rangers, for example, grow slower and smaller, but their flavor is absolutely mouthwatering.
+They are also preferable for a free-range situation.

-Cornish Cross grow the largest the fastest and are more feed efficient.
-They do well in a more confined situation as well.
+Cornish Cross grow the largest and fastest and are more feed efficient.
+They also do well in a more confined situation.

 There are a ton of other breeds to choose from, and don’t overlook the dual purpose layers either!
 Many hatcheries even sell bundles of roosters from egg laying breeds because they also make great eating.